 You can download a copy of our Strategic Plan here HNECC PHN Strategic Plan

-Hunter New England Central Coast (HNECC) Primary Health Network is vast in geographical terms and diverse in terms of its communities.
-Covering 130, 000 square kilometres reaching from the QLD border in the north to Gosford in the south, and west past Narrabri and Gunnedah.
-It incorporates 27 Local Government Areas.
+The Hunter New England Central Coast (HNECC) Primary Health Network region is vast in geographical terms and diverse in terms of its communities.
+Covering 130, 000 square kilometres, it stretches from the QLD border in the north to Gosford in the south, and west past Narrabri and Gunnedah, and incorporates 23 Local Government Areas.

 The region has a population of 1.2 million people who live in small rural and remote rural villages, in regional towns and in densely populated urban centres.